akhiljalan/spatialBioprocessing/README.md

 # Spatial Bioprocessing
-Coupled simulation of fluid transport and cell dynamics in bioprocessing.

 This repository contains an implementation of **Spatially Varying Bioprocess Simulation**.
 Specifically, it combines *fluid advection* according to a pre-specified velocity field with *biomass growth and metabolite consumption* due to a mechanistic model.
 We explicitly handle:
 - Spatial advection via semi-Lagrangian methods